pankajkarman/ARTist/readme.md

 # ARTist

-python library for post-processing and plotting [ICON-ART](https://www.imk-tro.kit.edu/english/5925.php) output.
+python library for post-processing and plotting [**ICON-ART**](https://www.imk-tro.kit.edu/english/5925.php) output.

+**Aerosol and Reactive Trace gases (ART)**, as a submodule of [**ICON**](https://www.dwd.de/EN/research/weatherforecasting/num_modelling/01_num_weather_prediction_modells/icon_description.html), supplements the model by including emissions, transport, gas phase chemistry, and aerosol dynamics in the troposphere and stratosphere.
+ART is being developed and maintained at Karlsruhe Institute of Technology (KIT) Germany.

 ## Installation